Financial Counselor Near Me | Best Financial Therapist Services

 Best financial therapy services

-In this part, we’ve looked at the three best ways to find a financial therapist near me, using online services.
+In this part, we’ve looked at the five best ways to find a financial therapist near you, using online services.

 1. BetterHelp

-All of BetterHelp’s counselors have either a master’s or doctoral degree in their respective field and are fully licensed to practice.
-Their team includes psychologists, social workers, family therapists, and licensed professional counselors, specializing in a broad range of areas such as anxiety, business and financial therapy, and other psychological and emotional issues.
+BetterHelp has a team of therapists including psychologists, social workers, family therapists, and licensed professional counselors, specializing in a broad range of areas such as anxiety, business and financial therapy, and other psychological and emotional issues.

 Tailored to individuals, couples, teens, and offering psychiatry services, Talkspace plans kick off at a wallet-friendly $69 per week.
 What’s more, many health insurances also cover their services, enhancing accessibility and affordability.
 Complete a questionnaire and get matched with the right therapist for you.